What Do Contractors Do?

 What Is a Subcontractor?

 We cannot talk about the role of contractors without touching on subcontractors.
-Subcontractors work under the contractor, performing specific tasks to complete the project.
+Subcontractors work under the general contractor, performing specific tasks to complete the project.
 For example, a contractor can hire one subcontractor to handle the roofing and another one to manage the wiring.
+This can work very well with complex projects, a home improvement project, or any other type of building project.
+Specialty contractors allow the prime contractor to assign an elevated level of expertise to the building process and generally speaking also increase efficiency by directing specific skill sets within the job site.

-Though subcontractors essentially work for the contractor, they are often viewed as independent contractors instead of the contractor’s employees.
-Depending on the agreement, the subcontractors might even be responsible for providing their own equipment and materials to complete the task the contractor hired them to do.
+Though subcontractors or specialty subcontractors essentially work for the general contractor, they are often viewed as independent contractors instead of the contractor’s employees.
+Depending on the agreement, the subcontractors might even be responsible for providing their own equipment and materials to complete the task the construction manager hired them to do.

 Hiring subcontractors is very beneficial because it lowers project risks and reduces the project’s overall cost.